Tracking the progress towards a particular strategic objective is one of the significant tasks in any business. Why?

 ChartExpo is a tool that goes above and beyond data visualization using a complete set of tools (below):

 The tool comes with a library of many advanced charts.
-Did we mention you can easily export charts to make stunning social media reports, sales reports, and goal projections easily using a wide range of ready-to-go charts?
+Did we mention you can easily export charts to make stunning social media reports, sales reports, and goal projections using a wide range of ready-to-go charts?

 ChartExpo is for anyone who needs to create data visualizations and visual graphics for a variety of purposes.
-For example, you can create graphs in excel and Google Sheets for blogs, reports, proposals, school reports, presentations, print collateral, and more.
+For example, you can create graphs in Excel and Google Sheets for blogs, reports, proposals, school reports, presentations, print collateral, and more.

 This highly intuitive tool offers lots of resources to improve your designer’s eye and make the most out of the tools provided in the editor.

-Do you need great-looking charts in Google Sheets on its own or as a part of a dashboard or inside a report or proposal?
+Do you need great-looking charts in Google Sheets on its own or as a part of a dashboard or inside a report, or proposal?

 Look no further.